AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

    ![Add SSL Certificate dialog](/help/implementing/cloud-manager/assets/ssl/ssl-cert-02.png)

-   * Any errors detected will be displayed.
+   * Any errors detected are displayed.
      * You must address all errors before your certificate can be saved.
      * Refer to the [Certificate Errors](#certificate-errors) section to learn more about addressing common errors.